eventql/eventql/doc/deployment/components_evqlctl.md

         --master <addr>       The url of the master.

-### namespace-create
+### database-create

-Create a new namespace.
+Create a new database.

-      Usage: evqlctl [OPTIONS] -namespace-create
+      Usage: evqlctl [OPTIONS] -database-create
-      --cluster_name <node name>       The name of the cluster --namespace <namespace name>     The name of the namespace to create
+      --cluster_name <node name>       The name of the cluster --database <database name>     The name of the database to create

-### rebalance

-Rebalance a cluster.

-      Usage: evqlctl [OPTIONS]
-        --cluster_name <node name>       The name of the cluster.

 ### table-split

-Split partition
+Split a partition

       Usage: evqlctl table-split [OPTIONS]
-        --namespace              The name of the namespace.
+        --database              The name of the database.
         --cluster_name           The name of the cluster.
         --table_name             The name of the table to split.
         --partition_id           The id of the partition to split.